-Due to the Commonwealth's Marine Safety (Domestic Commercial Vessel) National Law Act 2012 (National Law), changes have been made to:
+Due to the Commonwealth's Marine Safety (Domestic Commercial Vessel) National Law Act 2012 (National Law), changes have been made to the following laws:

 - Transport Operations (Marine Safety) Act 1994 (TOMSA) - Transport Operations (Marine Safety) Regulation 2004 (TOMSR) - And some related Standards such as the Transport Operations (Marine Safety-Recreational Ships Miscellaneous Equipment) Standard 2006 (Miscellaneous Equipment Standard).
 This has been amended to apply to Queensland regulated ships.
-Some other Standards have been removed as they only relate to commercial and fishing ships which are covered by the National Law.
+Some other Standards are being removed as they only relate to commercial and fishing ships which are covered by the National Law.